-- 1 The Service could find an "implied understanding" that the surviving spouse would receive distributions from the trust. - 2 The Service could decide that, under state law, the trust is self-settled and the surviving spouse's creditors could therefore reach the assets.18
+- 1. The Service could find an "implied understanding" that the surviving spouse would receive distributions from the trust. - 2.
+The Service could decide that, under state law, the trust is self-settled and the surviving spouse's creditors could therefore reach the assets.

 The risk of estate tax inclusion may be reduced through proper planning and trust management.
 Careful drafting and conduct may negate an "implied understanding."
-Further, drafting to avoid creditors (such as by setting up Credit Shelter Trust B in a jurisdiction that protects self-settled trusts) can be helpful both for tax and nontax reasons (the nontax reasons are discussed
+Further, drafting to avoid creditors (such as by setting up Credit Shelter Trust B in a jurisdiction that protects self-settled trusts) can be helpful both for tax and nontax reasons (the nontax reasons are discussed below).

 In addition, an attempt could be made to structure the funding of the joint trust to minimize the need for a Credit Shelter Trust B created with the surviving spouse's assets.
-Of course, this eliminates one advantage of joint trust planning-the ability to ensure full use of both spouses' exemptions without having to split assets up or move them around.
+Of course, this eliminates one advantage of joint trust plan-